What is the ApoB Test?

 Why Might You Get ApoB Tested?

 ApoB can give you critical information about your long-term heart health.
-This may be especially important for people with a personal or family history of heart disease, as well as people with a current heart disease diagnosis who are monitoring their condition.
-In both the US and Europe, professional medical society guidelines recommend ApoB testing as a way to gauge risk and guide treatment decisions—particularly in people with elevated triglycerides (itself a risk factor for heart disease).
+This may be especially important for people with familial hypercholesterolemia, as well as people with a current heart disease diagnosis who are monitoring their condition.
+In both the US and Europe, professional medical society guidelines recommend ApoB testing as a way to gauge risk and guide treatment decisions—particularly in people with elevated triglyceride levels (itself a risk factor for heart disease).
 And while it is not yet recommended by any professional guidelines, some clinicians recommend the ApoB test to screen for heart disease risk when no other risk factors are present.

 The evidence strongly supports a link between ApoB and heart disease.
 For instance, a 2011 meta-analysis of 12 studies (covering 233,455 people and 22,950 dangerous heart events) found that ApoB levels are a powerful predictor of heart disease.
 Similarly, a 2021 UK study of around 400,000 people found that higher levels of ApoB lower lifespan while increasing the risk of heart disease and stroke.